Waukesha parade crash suspect appeared to have no emotion as officers tried to stop him, authorities say - KESQ

 Shortly before an SUV barreled into a crowd of parade marchers and pedestrians on Sunday in Waukesha, Wisconsin, at least one officer described the driver as having “no emotion” on his face during attempts to slow him down.

 At least six people were killed and another 62 were injured in the ensuing crash, according to a criminal complaint filed Tuesday in Waukesha County Circuit Court.
+The youngest victim who died was only 8 years old, according to his family’s GoFundMe.
 More than a dozen people remain hospitalized at a nearby children’s hospital.

 Darrell E. Brooks, 39, was later apprehended by police and officially charged Tuesday with five counts of first-degree intentional homicide, according to the Waukesha County District Attorney’s Office.
 Prosecutors said they will consider an additional homicide charge following the death of a sixth person on Tuesday from sustained injuries.